projektage-2019-minetest-hack/minetest-reversal/docs/PlayerEntServer.md

 ````
 E0 22 AA 00 ??
 00 ??
 00 00 00 00 ??
 39 05 39 05 - base for 1 entitiy
+Note that the 5th byte seems to be an index.
 ````

 ### Entitiy Offsets